Operation FB: Bletchley Park

+B-Dienst

+The rival German Beobachtungsdienst (B-Dienst, Observation Service) of the Kriegsmarine Marinenachrichtendienst (MND, Naval Intelligence Service) had broken several Admiralty codes and cyphers by 1939, which were used to help Kriegsmarine ships elude British forces and provide opportunities for surprise attacks.
+From June to August 1940, six British submarines were sunk in the Skaggerak using information gleaned from British wireless signals.
+In 1941, B-Dienst read signals from the Commander in Chief Western Approaches informing convoys of areas patrolled by U-boats, enabling the submarines to move into "safe" zones.
+B-Dienst had broken Naval Cypher No 3 in February 1942 and by March was reading up to 80 per cent of the traffic, which continued until 15 December 1943.
+By coincidence, the British lost access to the Shark cypher and had no information to send in Cypher No 3 which might compromise Ultra.
+In early September, Finnish Radio Intelligence deciphered a Soviet Air Force transmission which divulged the convoy itinerary and forwarded it to the Germans.

 Prelude

 Convoy hiatus

 In the Arctic autumn, the hours of daylight diminished until by midwinter there was only twilight at noon, conditions in which convoys had the best chance of evading German aircraft, ships and U-boats.
-The surviving ships of PQ 18 (2–21 September 1942) were still in Soviet ports, unloaded and waiting to return.
-Forty ships were ready to sail to the USSR in convoy PQ 19 but this convoy operation had suspended by the British, to the dismay of the US and the anger of the USSR.
-The suggestion that some ships should sail independently in the meantime, gained favour and a British ship owner, J. A. Bilmeir, offered cash bonuses in advance of £100 each for officers and £50 per rating to volunteers.
+The surviving ships of Convoy PQ 18 (2–21 September 1942) were still in Soviet ports, unloaded and waiting to return.
+Forty ships were ready to sail to the USSR in Convoy PQ 19 but this convoy operation had suspended by the British, to the dismay of the US and the anger of the USSR.
+The suggestion that some ships should sail independently in the meantime, gained favour and a British ship owner, J. A. Bilmeir, offered cash bonuses in advance of £100 each for officers and £50 per rating for volunteers.
 The Russians had also asked that two Soviet ships at anchor in Iceland be sent back independently to Archangel.